DrCampbell2017/NavGO/README.md

 <3.> message.deleteNodeAfterGotten can be true or false/nil.
 When true, will hide and disable all nodes on the map.
 This should help with efficiency as opposed to the default implementation which simple shrinks the sprite to vmath.vector3(0,0,0)

 <4.> message.nodeNeighborRange is a number value, can be nil.
 This is the range that nodes will search for each other within.
 500 by default.

+<5.> message.numberOfRay is an intiger value between 1 and 3.
+If nil the navGo will assume the value is 1.
+If less then 1 then the navGo will assume it is 1.
+If greater then 3 then the system will assume it is 3.
+Any other value with (including those with a decimal point) will be treated as a 3.
+This value will be used to determine how many rays will connect each of the nodes.
+1 is the normal approach with rays being cast from the center of one node to the center of another.
+2 is the wide approach where a ray will be cast from the sides of the node to the sides of another (based upon distance provided by message.raduis).
+3 is the combination approach with a ray from the center and the sides of the node.

+<6.> message.raduis is a number value.
+If nil then the navGo will assume the value to be 32.
+If message.numberOfRay is nil then this variable will be ignored.
+This value will be used to determine the radius from the center of the node to the side when doing 2 or 3 raycasts.

 ### New Node
   This message is used for adding new nodes to the list.
 When the first node is added, there is a .05 second delay before the algorithm runs to create the map.
 This function is utilized by the built-in NavGO nodes.